meeber/titor/README.md

     1. Optionally lint `src/` and `test/`

 - `npm test [current|legacy]`:
-    1. Run your default export tests against the specified build
+    1. Run your package export tests against the specified build

 # Config

-Titor requires a `.titorrc` file in the root of the project.
+Titor requires a `.titorrc` file in your package root.
 This file may be in YAML or JSON format.

 Required:

-- `export`: Variable name of your project's default export.
-Typically your project's name written in CamelCase.
+- `export`: Variable name of your package export.
+Typically your package name written in CamelCase.
 Browser bundles expose this variable as a global.

 Optional: